EmilioPayanOrtega/build-a-chat-1/backend/README.md

-# InfoMap Backend
+# Build a chat Backend

-The backend for the InfoMap Chatbot Platform, built with Flask, Socket.IO, and MySQL.
+The backend for **Build a chat**, built with Flask, Socket.IO, and MySQL.

 ## Setup